|

 & BIRDS - AQUATIC LIFE

-on the Shire River.
-Waterbuck wade in lagoons
+from a boat on the Shire River.
+Waterbuck wade

-and marshes, while the open savannah and hills
+in lagoons and marshes, while the open savannah

-so the area deserves its reputation as being an
+two-night stay, so the area deserves its reputation

 |